anteCedens/CI-MS3-cookbook/README.md

 >Build a MongoDB-backed Flask project for a web application that allows users to store and manipulate data records about a particular domain.

+Another important note was:

+>No authentication is expected for this project.
+The focus is on the data, rather than any business logic.

 There were a few project ideas suggested, and I chose to try and create an online cookbook.

 ---